infernus01/ttl-reaper/README.md

    - Calculates if the TTL has expired since completion

 4. **Cleanup**: Deletes resources that have exceeded their TTL after completion.

-5. **Status Updates**: Updates the `TTLReaperConfig` status with information about the last cleanup operation.

 ## Resource Completion Detection